 Dream Layers and Reality-Bending Parallels

-In Paprika, we see Dr. Atsuko Chiba, who is a psychologist, using a device called the DC Mini to enter people’s dreams and help treat psychological issues.
-The film’s visuals are top-notch, as we witness the entire cityscape folding, shifting, and defying gravity as the streets twist in ways that people seamlessly move between dream layers, and reality constantly melts into fantasy.
-It is this fluidity, which is playful in nature and chaotic deception of space, that fans often cite as a precursor to Inception.
-Nolan’s film, which came out four years later, dives into similar territory but through the lens of a structured heist.
-Cobb and his team enter multiple layers of dreams to plant an idea, and the visuals, most famously, Paris folding upon itself or the zero-gravity hotel fight, mirror the physics-defying theory of art that Kon had pioneered.
+In Paprika, we meet Dr. Atsuko Chiba, a psychologist, who employs a device called DC Mini to enter people’s dreams and assist them in resolving their psychological issues.
+The graphics in Paprika are of superb quality, as we view an entire city folding, moving, and defying the forces of gravity with roads spiraling in such a manner that people find it easy to move between the layers of dreams and reality, which then melts into fantasy.
+It is this smooth and playful, yet ironically deceptive, notion of time and space that fans have picked out as the precursor for Inception.
+Nolan’s Inception, which appeared four years later, tapped into the very same notion of dipping into dreams and extracting ideas, but with the added twist of a carefully organized heist plan.
+Cobb and his team find themselves delving into levels and levels of dreams in order to plant a seed, and the graphics, perhaps most notably evident in Paris folding into itself or the zero-gravity fight scene at the hotel, mirror the mind-bending philosophy of art that Kon had laid down.

 Visual Mastery and Fan Analysis Between The Paprika–Inception Connection